rajkiranjoshi/rajkiranjoshi.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at the [School of Computing, National University of Singapore](https://www.comp.nus.edu.sg/).
-I am advised by [Dr.Ben Leong](https://www.comp.nus.edu.sg/~bleong/) and I also work closely with [Dr.Mun Choon Chan](https://www.comp.nus.edu.sg/~chanmc/).
+I am advised by [Ben Leong](https://www.comp.nus.edu.sg/~bleong/) and I also work closely with [Mun Choon Chan](https://www.comp.nus.edu.sg/~chanmc/).
 Before joining NUS, I worked as a Member of Technical Staff in the Print Workflow division of [Adobe](https://www.adobe.com/in/) at Noida, India.
 Even prior to that I spent 4 amazing years doing my undergraduate studies at [BITS Pilani](https://universe.bits-pilani.ac.in/Pilani/index.aspx), India.

 I am passionate about **Systems and Networking**; in particular, programmable dataplanes and their applications/implications for network monitoring, congestion control, fault tolerance, in-network computing and distributed systems.